 I know Baklava uses filo pastries with pistachios.
 Relabbed +Rita Dolcie Baklava cheesecake with a bit of me: replaced pitaschios with sticky dates.

-Baklava cheesecake for Mother’s Day with additional creative: experimenting making heart shapes chocolates for love to all the Mothers.
+Baklava cheesecake for New Year’s Day with additional creative: experimenting making heart shapes chocolates for Love, Peace and Joy in the New Year.

 For white and dark chocolates:

 80 g dark cooking chocolates broken into pieces

 1 Tbs olive oil